 Are there any exceptions to non-disclosure?

 Depends on the question.
 Sometimes applications are interested only in serious infractions that result in suspension, expulsion or removal.
 Sometimes questions are framed more broadly asking about any disciplinary action taken.
-If the question is broadly-framed and your request for non-disclosure has been approved, you may indicate you have not been disciplined because the university will not disclose any.
+If the question is broadly-framed and your request for non-disclosure has been approved, you may indicate you have not been disciplined because the university will not disclose any information.

 Are adverse disclosures likely to reduce my chances at graduate or professional school?

 It is difficult to say and depends on other information in your application.
-If you are an otherwise strong and competitive candidate (you have very good grades, entrance exam scores, and co-curricular experiences, letters of recommendation) disclosing an isolated and relatively minor mistake will probably not be too detrimental.
-Often, you will be given an opportunity to explain the mistake and show how you have grown from the experience.
+If you are an otherwise strong and competitive candidate (you have very good grades, entrance exam scores, and co-curricular experiences, letters of recommendation) disclosing an isolated and relatively minor incident will probably not be too detrimental.
+Often, you will be given an opportunity to explain the incident and show how you have grown from the experience.

 However, if you are not as strong or competitive the disclosure could be one way a selection committee could eliminate your candidacy when you are mostly the same as other similarly situated applicants.